mozilla/nimbus-shared/docs/adr/0004-dto-app-identifiers.md

 to introduce new values to the Glean probe-scraper API that represent the concepts that we care about.

-To align, we would remove “application” and “family” from the DTO and introduce two new keys:
+To align, we would remove “application” from the DTO and introduce two new keys:

-- **app_name** is the same as “family” in 1a, e.g. “fenix”, “firefox_desktop”
+- **appName** is the same as “family” in 1a, e.g. “fenix”, “firefox_desktop”

-- **app_id** is the same as “application” in 1a, e.g. “org.mozilla.firefox.”
+- **appId** is the same as “application” in 1a, e.g. “org.mozilla.firefox.”

 - **channel** is like “release,” “beta,” etc (even on mobile)